Get a free call back for a 10-minute discovery or to get scheduled.

 Dr. Georgia Ede, a Harvard-trained psychiatrist specializing in nutritional psychiatry, explains: "Eating disorders represent a perfect storm of nutritional, hormonal, psychological, and cultural factors that create a self-reinforcing cycle."
 This insight helps explain why standard treatments focusing only on weight restoration or cognitive patterns often fail to create lasting recovery.

-Understand How Your Body and Mind Feed the Disorder
+Understand How Your Body and Mind "Feed" the Disorder of Eating Disorders

 What most healthcare providers never explain is that eating disorders create a powerful biological-psychological feedback loop that can't be addressed through willpower alone: